shashi2779/Redux/README.md

-            // to get your state variable from redux store , (dispatch function bhi provide karta h)
+            // to get your state-variable from redux store , (store dispatch function bhi provide karta h)

             const mapStateToProps = (store) => {
                 return store;  // this fun return state-variable as a props in our Ball component.